 Going hand in hand with sharpness is overscanning, a process that dates back before the days of HD, when broadcasters used to hide non-picture data at the edge of the TV image.
 You’ll need to make sure this is turned off in order to get the full picture.

 Look in the menu settings for anything to do with aspect ratio, and make sure the screen is set to ‘full’, ‘1:1’ or a similarly worded setting.

 What about processing modes?

 That’s not to say they’re all write-offs.
-There have definitely been improvements in recent years but you’ll still rarely gain something in one area without losing in another – it’s all a careful balancing act.
+There have definitely been improvements in recent years but you’ll still rarely gain something in one area without losing in another – it’s a careful balancing act.

-As general rule of thumb, we suggest you start with all processing off, adjust your picture settings and go from there.
+As a rule of thumb, we suggest you start with all processing off, adjust your picture settings and go from there.
 You can then test out any options from a good starting point to see if they make any improvement to your picture, making sure to start on the lowest setting each option has available before pushing it up.

 Black and white enhancers

 For the most part, the best thing you can do for strong black and white levels on your TV is to set your contrast and brightness settings properly.